ForloopAI/forloop/README.md

 pip install forloop
 ```

-In order to obtain a full version of Forloop including the No-code interface please visit our website [app.forloop.ai](app.forloop.ai).
+In order to obtain a full version of Forloop including the No-code interface please register and download the platform at our website [app.forloop.ai](app.forloop.ai).

 Join our Slack community
 https://join.slack.com/t/forloopaicommunity/shared_invite/zt-17bdp5hmc-Uu~IMg9F7W6uHUenUY_m5A